DillonBarker/cv/README.md

 - Data analytics - working with R for statistical analysis

 ### Hobbies and fun facts
-- Football, Computers, Mountain Biking, Surfing and Music
+- Football, building computers, mountain biking, surfing and music
 - I have a Gold DofE award, I have travelled a lot and love to experience new things!
+  * For my award I volunteered as a football coach for 1 year, and I took part in a 1 month trip to Costa Rica and Nicaragua where we trekked volcanoes and helped to build a kitchen at a school in Nicaragua.
-- I write blogs about my coding experience and things that interest me, found on my portfolio!
+- I write blogs about my coding experience and things that interest me, found on my [portfolio!](https://dillonbarker.github.io/blog/)
+  * I am currently looking into Django vs. Flask for my first python web app, i'll soon be blogging on this!